hkisser/SQL-Projects/README.md

 ## Task
-To investigate the top 3 salaries in a company by department
+To find employees who have the highest salary in each of the departments in a company

 ## Tech Stack
 - SQL